kferr0012/Lexi/README.md

     * (This is the Invocation Name, similar to saying "Alexa")
 * Ask for a prescription recommendation :
     * User provides an utterance
-    * (e.g. "My patient has a cold.
+    * (e.g. User says "My patient has a cold.
 What should I give him?")

 ## Design Graph